jx3-gitops-repositories/jx3-terraform-eks/README.md

 # Cleanup

-To remove any cloud resources created here run:
+To remove any cloud resources created here:

+* Manually remove the generated load balancer, for example, through the AWS EC2 console "Load Balancers" tab.
+The load balancer is currently not cleaned up automatically and may cause the following destroy step to hang and finally fail.
+* Run:
 ```sh
 terraform destroy
 ```